 Updated CPS procedures and guidelines for students referred for or currently receiving specialized services, issued by the Office of Diverse Learner Supports and Services (ODLSS) in September 2018.
 Available in multiple languages.

-Resources to provide guidance and essential tools to support CPS schools and educators in implementing meaningful remote learning.
+Resources to provide guidance and essential tools to support CPS schools and educators as schools reopen in SY21 and beyond.
 (NOTE: Any expectations outlined in these guidance documents pertain only to district-managed CPS schools and arts partners working within those schools.
 Access to these documents requires a CPS login.)

 Standards of Conduct for Maintaining Professional Boundaries between Staff and Students (updated September 2020)